Hvukov/Guess-the-number-game/README.md

 \*A simple game where user try to guess a random number between 1-20.
 I made this project during Jonas Schmedtmann Javascript course but I have added additional functionality to the game.

-I created this game using Javascript, CSS and HTML.
-The game is inspired by Jonas Schmedtmann course but I have added extra feature and refactored the code.
 I hope u enjoy the game :-)